anyone2/IndigoPlugin-Voice-Monkey/README.md

 Follow the instructions details on the [https://voicemonkey.io/start](https://voicemonkey.io/start):

 1. Enable the Voice Monkey Skill
-2. Sign In to the Voice Monkey website (to obtain API Tokens for the Plugin)
+2. Sign-in to the Voice Monkey website (to obtain your API Tokens used by the Plugin)
 3. Create your first Monkey and routine
 4. Trigger your Monkey

-After following these steps, detailed on the Voice Monkey site, you will be able to generate a URL, confirm that it is working, and use it to trigger your monkeys from either your web browser or from services such as IFTTT or this plugin.
+By following these steps, you will be able to generate a URL, confirm that it is working, and use it to trigger your monkeys from either your web browser or from services such as IFTTT or this plugin.

 ## Indigo Plugin Installlation Instructions